Kakifrucht/HalfminerSystem/README.md

       - Custom welcome words
       - Cooldown to prevent misuse
       - Custom probability
+      - Uses (sub)title and bossbar for information and plays sounds
   - SignEdit
     - Allows editing of signs
     - Use command /signedit